k3karthic/ansible__ubuntu-basic/README.md

 This Ansible playbook performs the following tasks on an Ubuntu server,

 1. Update apt repositories
-2. Install and configure Fail2ban for SSH
+1. Install and configure Fail2ban for SSH
+1. Install and configure swap space equal to total memory

 ## Run